Lady Antebellum tour bus catches fire in Texas, no one hurt

 Local police in the Dallas suburb of Garland said the incident occurred on Interstate 30.

-"Our bus tire caught on fire and we had to evacuate very quickly," Scott wrote.
+"Our bus tyre caught on fire and we had to evacuate very quickly," Scott wrote.
 "Everyone is safe and sound."

 The other two members of the group were not aboard the bus.